 The formation of callus is caused by high arches, or dropped arches.
-High arches are generally poor shock absorbers, and because of poor shock absorption they thump the heel on heel contact, leading to callus formation.
+High arches are generally poor shock absorbers, and, because of poor shock absorption, they thump the heel on contact as you walk or run, leading to callus formation.

 Dropped arches have calluses forming on the inside or medial side of the heel because of the amount of time the foot spends rolling in.
-If you are carrying a bit too much weight, this may be a factor as well.
-As increased weight places the feet under a lot of stress.
+If you are carrying a bit too much weight, this may be a factor as well – increased weight places the feet under a lot of stress.

-Callus formation itself, however, does not justify cracking, there would have to be a loss of suppleness of the skin that would be more common in dry feet.
+Callus formation itself, however, does not justify cracking.
+There would have to be a loss of suppleness of the skin that would be more common in dry feet.
 In the section an Anhidrosis, I have dealt with the approach to dry skin.
 Athletes Foot may lead to dry skin that is less supple, and this may be the cause.

-Skin suppleness can be assisted by emollients or moisturising creams, or improvement in nutrition.
+When treating cracked heels, you can encourage skin suppleness with emollients or moisturising creams, or by improving your nutrition.
 Podiatrists can remove most of the hard skin with skilled scalpel technique that is painless, and will make the feet feel good again, but the hard skin will build again and one may need maintenance treatment.

 Appreciating the mechanical cause of cracked heels and hard skin and improving foot function can help as well.